hleemath/hleemath.github.io/index.md

 ### About

-I am an Assistant Professor at the [Department of Mathematics] in [New York Institute of Technology].
+I am an Assistant Professor in the [Department of Mathematics] at the [New York Institute of Technology].

-I was a visiting assistant professor at the [Georgia Institute of Technology].
+Previously, I was a Visiting Assistant Professor at the [Georgia Institute of Technology].

-I obtained my PhD at the [Columbia University] and my advisor was [Qiang Du].
+I received my PhD in Applied Mathematics from [Columbia University] under the supervision of [Qiang Du].

 [[hlee50@nyit.edu]] [[CV]: updated 2025/07/01].

 ### Research Interests

-My interests are in the numerical analysis of nonlocal models, hyperbolic conservation laws, machine learning and optimal transport.
+My research interests lie in the numerical analysis of nonlocal models, hyperbolic conservation laws, machine learning methods, and optimal transport theory.

 ### Publications / Preprints